passcod/nompose/SPEC.md

 ### 3.3.
 Escaped bare labels

-With the escapes given in [§3.2] above, bare labels can include some forbidden characters provided they are suitably escaped.
+With the escapes given in [§3.2] above, bare labels can include previously-forbidden characters provided they are suitably escaped, to the exception of whitespace, which is always forbidden in bare labels.

 Escaped bare labels may start with an escape, or may even be composed entirely of escapes.

-For example, this are all valid escaped bare labels:
+For example, these are all valid escaped bare labels:

  - `all\\is\\ashes`
  - `unbalanced\"`